Today I want to celebrate that most American of inventions: the blue note.

 We all know the blue note is important.
 There's a record label and a jazz club named after it.
 It's the logo of the St. Louis Blues hockey team.
-So what's a blue note anyway?
+So what's a blue note, anyway?
 It's the note that defines American music of the 20th century.
-It's a certain sourness, a clash; a note no European composer would dare use.
+It's a certain sourness, a clash, a note no European composer would dare use.
 I have a theory that blue notes come from the harmonica.

 Luckily for rock and roll these notes translated easily to the guitar.
 It's the first lick learned by every garage band lead guitarist.
-60s rock--from the Beatles to Jimi Hendrix--could not have existed without it.
+Sixties rock — from the Beatles to Jimi Hendrix — could not have existed without it.
 And I'll bet money that every single surf guitar solo was based on the blues scale.

 Pop music is turning away from blue notes because you don't hear that many guitar solos anymore.
 But still, in my opinion, the blue note is one of the most valuable things America has ever invented.